riboviz/workshop-2021-07-02/RiboVizHandsOnOverview.md

 * multimapping reads
 * poor support for matched RNA-seq data
   - so export counts from riboviz for differential translation
+* new organisms/annotations are still painful.

-There are other tools; we are also interested in extending riboviz
+There are other tools.

+We are also interested in extending riboviz for **your** needs

 ## riboviz Workflow: Inputs